 The philosophy of Super Smash Ultimate is right in the name: be the Ultimate title in the entire series.
 But how can Nintendo possibly hope to top 20 years of video game mascot royal rumbles with certainty?
 For starters, every single fighter who has ever been in a Smash Bros. game is back in action.
 That means 76 in total, every single one updated, including an assortment of fan-favourite newcomers (with more on the way).
 Nintendo made sure to offer unprecedented customization options, along with extremely malleable modes and customizations to appease even the most hardened Smash connoisseur.

 And outside of Super Smash Bros.
-Melee, the game is the most fast-paced in the series, with a strong nod towards “east to pick up, difficult to master” game design.
+Melee, the game is the most fast-paced in the series, with a strong nod towards “easy to pick up, difficult to master” game design.
 Being this is truly the first Smash Bros. game to release in the YouTube/Twitch era, the results have been fascinating to watch.

 And to top off the whole package, this behemoth of an experience can be brought on the go, thanks to the Nintendo Switch’s portability.
 Having a home console experience like Super Smash.
 Bros Ultimate on a bus is frankly hard to believe, until it's in your hands.